hazelcast/hazelcast-reference-manual/src/Map-UsingHD.md

     ```
   - These IMap eviction policies for `max-size` cannot be used: `FREE_HEAP_PERCENTAGE`, `FREE_HEAP_SIZE`, `USED_HEAP_PERCENTAGE`, `USED_HEAP_SIZE`.

-  - Near cache eviction configuration should also be changed when the in-memory format is `NATIVE`.
+  - Near cache eviction configuration is also different for `NATIVE` in-memory format.

-    Existing configuration for a map's near cache when the in-memory format is `BINARY`:
+    For a near cache configuration with in-memory format set to `BINARY`:

     ```xml
         <map name="nativeMap*">